risingwavelabs/rfcs/rfcs/0008-over-window-on-watermark.md

 ### Future records lookup

 We can support `FOLLOWING` and `lag` by buffering some records or emitting a `NULL` downstream and updating them later.
 We can discuss them later.

-## Future possibilities

-### Two-phase OverWindow

-If the `PARTITION BY` clause is not specified, we can only use a singleton to maintain the materialized view, which may be the bottleneck of the whole DAG graph.
-We can do two-phase optimization like how we do that in [two-phase aggregation](https://singularity-data.quip.com/KtaRA6CspqRK/RFC-2-Phase-Agg-TopN-Operator-in-Streaming).

-However, too many window aggregators can't be implemented, e.g., `lead`.